Air Cadet Gliding Program: Locations of the Regional Gliding Schools

 Following a hiatus in 2020 and 2021 due to the global pandemic, the Glider Pilot Training Course resumed at a limited capacity in Northwest, Central, and Eastern regions, with candidates participating from all 5 regions.
-From 2024 onwards, the GPTC was reduced to operating in Central and Eastern, with 50 cadets at each training centre, composed of cadets from across Canada.
+From 2024-2025, the GPTC was reduced to operating in Central and Eastern, with 50 cadets at each training centre, composed of cadets from across Canada.
+In 2026, GPTC operated with 30 cadets in Northwest and 50 cadets in Eastern.